 - Magnetic resonance imaging (MRI).
 MRI uses radio waves and a powerful magnet to produce detailed images of bone and soft tissues.
 It is much more sensitive than X-rays and can identify very small fractures and ligament injuries.

 If the broken ends of the bone aren't aligned properly, your doctor will need to manipulate the pieces back into their proper positions — a process called fracture reduction.
 Depending on the amount of pain and swelling you have, you may need a muscle relaxant, a sedative or even a general anesthetic before this procedure.

 Restricting the movement of a broken bone in your wrist or hand is critical to proper healing.
 To do this, you may need a splint or a cast.

-To reduce pain and inflammation, your doctor may recommend an over-the-counter pain reliever, such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others).
+To reduce pain, your doctor may recommend an over-the-counter pain reliever, such as acetaminophen (Tylenol, others), ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve, others).
 If you're experiencing severe pain, you may need an opioid medication, such as codeine.